cloudflare/python-cloudflare-cli4/README.rst

     $

-With that script added to the zone and the route added, we can now see the the website has been modified because of the Cloudflare Worker.
+With that script added to the zone and the route added, we can now see the website has been modified because of the Cloudflare Worker.

 ::